-What is known is that if the 'chute's canopy loading is higher than about 1436 N/m (30 lb/ft) then the parachute-rocket vehicle system won't decelerate noticeably during the period of canopy inflation, because the rocket vehicle's mass is huge (assumed 'infinite') in comparison to the available drag, and therefore the velocity of the system can be assumed to be constant during the opening period.
+What is known is that if the 'chute's canopy-loading is higher than about 1436 N/m2 (30 lb/ft2) then the parachute-rocket vehicle system won't decelerate noticeably during the period of canopy inflation, because the rocket vehicle's mass is huge (assumed 'infinite') in comparison to the available drag, and therefore the velocity of the system can be assumed to be constant during the opening period.

 If this high canopy loading condition, known as 'infinite mass' occurs, then calculating the opening shock of the 'chute is trivial, as empirical values relating the opening-shock force coefficient to the eventual steady-state drag coefficient are known for most 'chute types.
-Several values are given below, note that the simplest canopy designs give the highest shock load.